 the RSNE in the Beacon of the AP corresponding to the current link indicates OCVC.

-If the AP MLD accepts link addition for one or more links, it shall include in the Link Reconfiguration Response frame a Basic Multi-Link element that includes one Per-STA Profile subelement for each AP operating on the link that is accepted by the AP MLD for addition to the ML setup of the non-AP MLD.
-The Basic Multi-Link element shall not include any other Per-STA Profile subelements.
-For each Per-STA Profile subelement included in the Basic Multi-Link element, the Complete Profile subfield in the STA Control field shall be set to 1, and the STA Profile field corresponding to that AP shall be complete and consists of all the elements and fields that would be included in the STA Profile field for that AP in a Reassociation Response frame sent on the current link that includes the corresponding AP as a reported AP as per procedures in 35.3.3.3 (Advertisement of complete or partial per-link information), except no inheritance is applied and all the applicable elements and fields are included in the STA Profile field itself.

-If the AP MLD rejects an add link request for a link ID, it shall set the corresponding Status subfield in the Reconfiguration Status Duple subfield to indicate an appropriate rejection status code as per Table 9-78 (Status codes).
+If the AP MLD rejects a link addition request, it shall set the corresponding Status Code subfield to an appropriate rejection status code as per Table 9-78 (Status codes).

-After receiving a Link Reconfiguration Response frame which includes Group Key Data subfield, if the AP indicated OCVC in its RSNE and the receiving non-AP STA RSNE also indicates OCVC, the non-AP MLD shall validate the OCI element received in the response by ensuring that all of the following conditions are true:
+After receiving a Link Reconfiguration Response frame that includes the FTE with the MLO GTK, MLO IGTK and MLO BIGTK subelement for each accepted additional link; if the AP indicated OCVC in its RSNE and the receiving non-AP STA RSNE also indicates OCVC, the non-AP MLD shall validate the OCI element received in the response by ensuring that all of the following conditions are true:

 the OCI element is present,